awslabs/synchro-charts/packages/doc-site/src/components/Dial.md

 ```
 Dial visualizes the latest value from a data stream by emphasizing the property value.For data stream of no unit it will display the percentage by using the two `yMin` and `yMax`.

-You can provide `size` to change the font size、dial thickness、icon size、label size、unit size and the dial width.
+You can provide `size` to change the font size、dial thickness、icon size、label size、unit size.
 ```jsx static
 const size = {
   fontSize: 60,